ai-plays/voicher/README.md

 ## Format Conversion:
-Convert audio file to .wav, process it, and then convert it to your output format.
+Convert audio file to `.wav`, process it, and then convert it to your output format.
 * `sox nuo.mp3 nuo.wav`
 * `ffmpeg ...`
 * `mpg123 ...`